Pandora and the Flying Dutchman (1951) - full transcript

 had been kindness merely,

-the warmth and sweet
+the warmth, and sweet friendship,

-with which her
+and joy with which her gentle soul sought

 to encompass all creatures.

-I had killed sweet
+I had killed sweet innocence, and with it,

-my hopes of earth and heaven.
+my hopes of Earth and heaven.

 I wanted to die.